 picked the concert as “the concert pick of the week.”
 Under his direction, the band has also performed on the stages of many of the nation’s finest concert halls, including Orchestra Hall in Minneapolis, Minnesota, and the Great Hall of the Washington Pavilion of Arts and Sciences in Sioux Falls, South Dakota.
 As well, the Augustana Band has also performed at the national convention of the Music Educators National Conference, as well as the regional convention of the Concert Band Directors National Association.
 Ammann also led the Augustana Band in its first international tour, spending January of 1999 touring the Asian continent.
 Similar tours to China followed in January of 2003 and in 2007.
 In 2011, the Band spent the January term in Egypt.
 Their study and concert tour was a success on all levels, and their opportunity to witness the first days of the Egyptian Revolution made national news in the US.

 Dr. Ammann retired as Director of the Augustana Band following a sabattical leave in 2013.
 He continues to teach full-time within the department in conducting and wind instruments.
-Dr. Paul Schilf took the reigns of the Band during Amman's leave, and will continue in this position as the Band prepares for the January 2015 tour, "A Return to China."
+Dr. Paul Schilf took the reigns of the Band during Amman's leave, and continued in this position until May, 2015.
+Schilf now conducts the College & Community Band as well as serves as director of jazz studies.

-Today’s Augustana Band is both proud and honored to cultivate the industrious legacy passed on to them by a few visionary young men, and are pleased to present the manifestation of one hundred and fifteen years of wind band music at Augustana College.
+Today’s Augustana Band is both proud and honored to cultivate the industrious legacy passed on to them by a few visionary young men, and are pleased to present the manifestation of one hundred and twenty years of wind band music at Augustana.

 History of the Augustana Band is possible through the research work of Dr. Greg Handel, '91.